-Crunchy on the outside and tender on the inside, Salmon Patties are a flavorful, quick and easy recipe for getting more brain-boosting, heart-healthy omega-3s into your diet!
+Salmon Patties (AKA, salmon cakes or salmon croquettes) are a flavorful, quick and easy recipe that’s crunchy on the outside, tender on the inside, and perfect for getting more brain-boosting, heart-healthy omega-3s into your diet!

-I don't know why that is…fish is easy to cook and loaded with nourishing healthy fats and I should be serving it to my family more often.
+I don't know why that is.
+Fish is easy to cook and loaded with nourishing healthy fats and I should be serving it to my family more often.
 So with y'all as my witnesses, from here on out, I resolve to incorporate more fish into our diets!
-Fortunately, even if I can't make it to the seafood counter, these Salmon Patties require little more than a trip to the pantry.
+Fortunately, even if I can't make it to the seafood counter, this easy Salmon Patty recipe requires little more than a trip to the pantry.

 Have y'all cooked with canned salmon before?
 It's kind of crazy to me that you can buy wild-caught Alaskan salmon in little cans right next to the tuna fish.
 And honestly, the two can be used pretty interchangeably in a lot of recipes.